Quantum volume and length fluctuations in a midi-superspace model of Minkowski space: Variables and Constraints

 Analogously, the first-class constraint

 restricts to waves in the positive $z$ direction.
-(In Ref. \cite{HM2} $U_-$ is defined as a different linear combination of constraints that doesn't have the right-moving interpretation.)
+Note that in Ref. \cite{HM2} $U_-$ is defined as a {\em different} linear combination of constraints that doesn't have the right-moving interpretation.
+The old $U_-$ of Ref. \cite{HM2} does not form a first-class algebra with the Hamiltonian and diffeomorphism constraints, whereas the current definition does.
 The Poisson brackets of the smeared-out constraint $U_+[f]=\int{\rm d}z\,f(z)U_+(z)$ with test function $f$ and the other constraints are weakly equal to zero.

 Equation (\ref{sf}) contains the non-trivial structure function $\sqrt{\frac{\cal E}{E^xE^y}}=\sqrt{g^{zz}}$, the square root of the inverse metric component in the $z$-direction.
 Upon quantization, this structure function becomes operator-valued and this may lead to a quantum anomaly: The Dirac quantization procedure of determining physical states by the condition that they be annihilated by the constraint operators can be consistently carried out with equation (\ref{sf}), when $U_+$ stands to the right of the structure function.
 Otherwise new constraints may arise.
 For the full theory it is shown in Ref. \cite{8} that a well-defined Hamiltonian constraint is constructed from an operator ordering such that the connection variables are left of the triad variables.
 For the spherically symmetric case, similar arguments are given in Ref. \cite{2}.
 With such a factor ordering (or, also in symmetric ordering) the first-class Poisson bracket relation (\ref{sf}) does not obviously carry over to quantum theory without modification.